 3. Vertical Position 3F/3G

-Creating vertical position welding is challenging as you need to place the weld pool against gravity.
+Creating a vertical welding position is challenging as you need to place the weld pool against gravity.
 Handling hot molten metal is a daunting task.
 You can employ upside-down, zigzag, or triangular motion to deposit the welded metal effectively.

 4. Overhead Position 4F/4G